bootstrap-vue/bootstrap-vue/src/components/popover/README.md

 >**Note:** _When using slots for content and/or title, `<b-popover>` transfers the rendered DOM from those slots into the popover's markup when shown, and returns them back to the `<b-popover>` component when hidden.
-This may cause some issues in rare circumstances, so please test your implmentation accordingly!
+This may cause some issues in rare circumstances, so please test your implementation accordingly!
 The `title` and `content` props do not have this behavior.
 For simple popovers, we recommend using the `v-b-popover` directive and enable the `html` modifer if needed._